Shares tumble as Russia-Ukraine tensions rattle markets

 - Published

-Global markets dropped sharply on Monday as concerns about military tension in Ukraine and interest rate rises prompted widespread sell-offs.
+Global markets dropped sharply on Monday as concerns about military tension between Russia and Ukraine and interest rate rises prompted sell-offs.

 In the US, all three major stock indexes were down more than 2% at mid-morning, extending previous losses.

-London's FTSE 100 also dropped more than 2%, while exchanges in Germany and France slid more than 3%.
+London's FTSE 100 also dropped more than 2.6%, while exchanges in Germany and France slid nearly 4%.

-The falls come ahead of a meeting of the US central bank and as officials warn about an invasion in Ukraine.
+The falls came ahead of a meeting of the US central bank and amid warnings of a potential invasion in Ukraine.

-On Sunday, the United States, Britain and Australia ordered diplomats' families to leave Kyiv, as Russia deployed some 100,000 troops and heavy armour at the Ukraine border.
+On Sunday, the US, the UK and Australia ordered diplomats' families to leave Kyiv, as Russia deployed some 100,000 troops and heavy armour at the Ukrainian border.

-"Ukraine clearly is a concern that's weighing on the markets today," Darren Schuringa, chief executive officer of ASYMmetric ETFs in New York told Reuters.
+"Ukraine clearly is a concern that's weighing on the markets today," said Darren Schuringa, chief executive officer of investment adviser ASYMmetric ETFs.

 "This will continue to weigh on the markets for the foreseeable future until there's some type of resolution and more clarity as to what the outcome looks like."

-Concerns among investors about the military tensions have added to jitters over the possible actions of the US Federal Reserve, which is due to meet this week and has been signalling plans to raise interest rates - typically a move that depresses stock prices by making other kinds of investments more attractive.
+Concerns among investors about the military tensions have added to jitters over the possible actions of the US Federal Reserve, which is due to meet this week and has been signalling it plans to raise interest rates - typically a move that depresses stock prices by making other kinds of investments more attractive.

 Investors are also selling shares as they try to position themselves ahead of a wave of reports from companies about their end-of-year performance.